wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 = I get a message: "The plugin does not have a valid header" =

-Delete the SweetCaptcha folder from the plugins directory, and reinstall it via the Wordpress dashboard (see installation notes).
+Delete the Sweet Captcha folder from the plugins directory, and reinstall it via the Wordpress dashboard (see installation notes).

-= Does SweetCaptcha run on mobile devices ? =
+= Does SweetCAPTCHA run on mobile devices ? =

-Of course, SweetCaptcha runs on iphones, ipads and Android devices.
+Of course, SweetCAPTCHA runs on iphones, ipads and Android devices.

 = Why is SweetCaptcha so great on mobile devices ? =

-SweetCaptcha helps you raise your conversion rate by 33% because of mobile device users.
+SweetCAPTCHA helps you raise your conversion rate by 33% because of mobile device users.

 = Does SweetCaptcha work on other CMS platforms ? =

-Of course, SweetCaptcha works on Joomla, as a PHP script and soon on Drupal.
+Of course, SweetCAPTCHA works on Joomla, as a PHP script and soon on Drupal.

 = Can I have my own private SweetCaptcha designs for my site ?  =

-Yes! just drop us a mail to: designers@sweetcaptcha.com Meanwhile visit our hall of fame: http://www.sweetcaptcha.com/designers.php
+Yes! just drop us a mail to: designers@sweetcaptcha.com Meanwhile visit our Sweet CAPTCHA - hall of fame: http://www.sweetcaptcha.com/designers.php

 == Screenshots ==

-1. SweetCaptcha Dashboard Settings.
+1. Sweet CAPTCHA Dashboard Settings.
 2. sweetcpatcha.php file values.
-3. SweetCaptcha values under Settings.
+3. Sweet CAPTCHA values under Settings.
-4. SweetCaptcha on contact form 7.
+4. Sweet CAPTCHA on contact form 7.
-5. SweetCaptcha on login form.
+5. Sweet CAPTCHA on login form.
-6. Go to the www.sweetcaptcha.com website
+6. Go to the HTTP://www.SweetCaptcha.com website
-7. Register your website
+7. Register your website on Sweet CAPTCHA
-8. Download the sweetcaptcha.php file
+8. Download the SweetCaptcha.php file

 == Requirements ==